kyotee/Conceptual_Ideas/README.md

 [![Build Status](https://travis-ci.org/tamkylet/Conceptual_Ideas-tamkylet.svg?branch=master)](https://travis-ci.org/tamkylet/Conceptual_Ideas-tamkylet)

 Associated web based application serves as learning of various software libraries, frameworks, and other technologies with use of (and in addition to learning as well) Ruby on Rails.
-Intent for learning is related to personal interests and ambition in achieving competence in skills required for industry.
+Intent for learning is related to personal interests.
 Note that development targets application use with Chrome Browser.

 ## Application URL